ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A Mother&#x27;s Influence.—The late
- H. Benton, who was so long in
+Thomas H. Benton, who was so long in
 public life and surrounded by tempta­
 tion, paid the following tribute to his
 mother: